HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 ```
 In the script above, the option *partition--accell* enables the access to the GPU, as shown [here](https://documentation.sigma2.no/code_development/guides/openacc.html?highlight=openacc).
 One can also use the command `sinfo` to get information about which nodes are connected to the GPUs.

-> :memo: **Note:** The compilation process requires loading a NVHPC module, e.g. `module load NVHPC/21.2` or a different version.
+> :memo: **Note:** The compilation process requires loading a NVHPC module, e.g. `NVHPC/21.2` or a different version.

 ## Experiment on OpenMP offloading